viv-shr/testing-challenge-1/README.md

 ## Deliverables:
 - Spend as little or as much time as you like ⌚
 - The code you produce can be in any language ⭐
-- If you complete the automation part of the challenge output of the efforts ❗ must be committed back into a Public Repo in Github and the URL shared back for review.
+- If you complete the automation part of the challenge output of the efforts ❗ must be committed back into a Public Repo(your own repo) in Github and the URL shared back for review.

 ## Screenshots
 #### Front Page